 Jack Welch was the CEO of General Electric for two decades because he knew how to accomplish what he discussed above.
 He knew how to balance the execution of operational activities and innovative agendas.
-Not every business leader is able to do this, but there are a few who have.
+Not every business leader can do this, but there are a few who have.
 And those few have electrified their industries with innovation and created significant success for their companies.

-Four Seasons has been around for over five decades.
-It’s done well—to say the least But the Founder, Chairman, and former CEO, Isadore Sharp, decided it was time for an innovative change—change that would allow the chain to have a step up on its competitors and make a lasting impression on customers.
+Four Seasons have been around for over five decades.
+It’s done well.
+But the Founder, Chairman, and former CEO, Isadore Sharp, decided it was time for an innovative change—a change that would allow the chain to step up on its competitors and make a lasting impression on customers.

-Sharp chose to use an interesting strategy: organization-wide execution.
-In other words, he wanted everyone, from the bellhop to the CEO, to interpret the innovation strategy and execute it in the way that made the most sense to them.
+Sharp used an interesting strategy: organization-wide execution.
+He wanted everyone, from the bellhop to the CEO, to interpret the innovation strategy and execute it in the way that made the most sense to them.

 He gave his workforce one big, hairy, audacious goal:

 To redefine luxury as service, a support system to fill in for the one left at home and the office.